 We collect the following types of personal information:

-- Member contact name(s), invoicing and business address(es), email(s) and telephone number(s).
+- Member and Customer contact name(s), invoicing and business address(es), email(s) and telephone number(s).

 - Identity and contact information for specific individuals at each of our member organisations.